Q. Do you have exams?

-A. To join the East Suffolk branch costs £12.50 a year.
+A. To join the East Suffolk branch costs £17.50 a year.
 For this members can attend all the monthly talks in Kesgrave, Woodbridge, Felixstowe and Saxmundham.
-You also receive a Newsletter and various bulletins.
+You also receive a monthly e-bulletins.

 Once a member you can join as many or as few Interest Groups as you wish.
 You can even set up a new Interest Group if existing ones are full or establish a new one with a new topic.
 These groups are best thought of as autonomous "pay as you go" groups.
 Many don't cost anything - for example if you join a walking a group you just turn up and go for a ramble with others.